-If you have browsed our site and services, you know Sherpack usually refers to itself as a “fulfillment center.”
-Sometimes interested businesses like to ask us: “Is a fulfillment center the same as a traditional warehouse for storing and shipping inventory?
+If you have browsed our site and services, you know Sherpack usually works on fulfilling orders.
+Sometimes interested businesses like to ask us: “Is a fulfillment company the same as a traditional warehouse for storing and shipping inventory?
 Or does it mean something specific?”

-While fulfillment center and warehouse can both be used to talk about the same building, the terms usually focus on different priorities, especially when it comes to the services that we offer.
+While a order fulfillment company and warehouse can both be used to talk about the same building, the terms usually focus on different priorities, especially when it comes to the services that we offer.
 To help out, we’re going over the difference between a fulfillment center and a warehouse, and why that might matter to your company when you’re looking for the right shipping partner.

 A warehouse is a building where goods and products are stored by businesses that don’t have room on-site to store supplies.
 The traditional image that people of warehouses with large racks stretching to the ceiling and forklifts is still mostly accurate, although today’s warehouses are cleaner and more automated than ever before.

 Businesses can use a warehouse for short-term or long-term storage, depending on when they want to use the goods they store there, but long-term storage can be more common.
 An excellent example is a business leasing warehouse space to store their seasonal inventory, things that they may not need for half a year or month, but do have to be switched out from time to time.
 Storing inventory that is regularly updated and sold isn’t as common, because then businesses have to transport things back and forth from the warehouse all the time, which can become expensive and time-consuming.